The CMP Program

 In areas across the disciplinary map — from Anthropology to Science Studies, from Sociology, Psychology, and Government to Architecture, Literature, Engineering, and Public Health — a growing number of students and faculty are seeking to integrate media creation into their academic work.
-The goal of the interdepartmental GSAS secondary field in Critical Media Practice is to offer graduate students across Harvard’s various schools the opportunity to make original interpretive, creative projects in image, sound, and interactive technologies in tandem with their written scholarship.
+The goal of the GSAS secondary field in Critical Media Practice is to offer PhD students across Harvard’s various schools the opportunity to make original interpretive, creative projects still or moving images, sound, installation, internet applications, or other media in tandem with their written scholarship.

 Our students work across many disciplines and in a variety of media.
 They span a continuum from those using artistic practices to conduct or present their scholarly research to those whose work finds its place in the art world itself.
 All share an excitement for art as research.
 They are furthering Harvard’s prominence as a place where academic inquiry can take compelling forms beyond the written word.